aarongilliland/ballot-lookup/README.md

-## Next.js App Router Course - Starter
+## Sample Ballot Lookup App

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This application queries data for Sarpy County Household Addresses to determine the correct ballot and present that to the user.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+For information regarding endorsements, candidates, and how you can get involved see the [Sarpy County GOP](https://sarpygop.com/) Website.